Yomguithereal/baobab/README.md

 If you ever need to specify complex updates without resetting the whole subtree you are acting on, for readability or performance reasons, you remain free to use **Baobab**'s internal update specifications.

-Those are widely inspired by React's immutable [helpers](http://facebook.github.io/react/docs/update.html) and can be used through `tree.update` and `cursor.update`.
+Those are widely inspired by React's immutable [helpers](http://facebook.github.io/react/docs/update.html), themselves inspired by [MongoDB](http://www.mongodb.org/)'s ones and can be used through `tree.update` and `cursor.update`.

 *Specifications*